In this fast-paced, video-madworld, you’d be crazy not to use video on your social media channels to attract your potential customers’ attention.

 As soon as Facebook started automatically playing videos – including sound – as you scrolled down your newsfeed, businesses started to take advantage.
 The stats backing up the advantage of using video are notable:

-- More than 500 million hours of video are watched on YouTube per day
+- Users view more than 1 billion hours of video everyday on YouTube

 You’re sure to want to be a part of this growing phenomenon, however before you pull up your director’s chair and shut your clapboard, here are our top tips for video:

 With 75% of all video content viewed on mobile devices, you have to remember that many videos are played on the move.
 Even if we’re checking a mobile screen at home, our hyper connected lives include a need for instant gratification and loss of patience.

 Aim to capture a viewer’s attention in the first 10 seconds or less.
 Many solutions are given in the first few seconds and if that is not possible, ensure there are hooks to keep the viewer watching.

 With Facebook automatically playing videos with sound, some users are turning the sound off completely.
 Make sure that you include subtitles for use where sound is turned off.

 There are also many social instances where sound on devices may be turned off, such as when a partner is sleeping, in a waiting room, on public transport.
 With subtitles, your message can still be received.